Caramel Apple Crumble Hand Pies

 3. Whisk together the flour, baking powder and salt in a medium-size bowl until well combined.
 Set aside.

-4. Add the brown sugar, granulated sugar and vanilla extract to the cooled brown butter and stir until combined.
+4. Add the brown sugar, granulated sugar and vanilla extract to the brown butter and stir until combined.
 Add the egg and egg yolk and stir vigorously for 1-2 minutes, until smooth and well combined.
 Stir in the flour mixture just until combined.
 Set aside a few of the larger chocolate pieces for the top.
 Gently fold the remaining chocolate pieces and the M & M's into the dough.

-5. Transfer the dough to the baking pan and smooth the top with a spatula.
+5. Press the dough evenly into the baking pan and smooth the top with a spatula.
 Arrange the reserved chocolate pieces on the top.
 Bake until the top is set and light golden brown and a toothpick inserted into the center of the bars comes out with a few moist crumbs on it, about 20-25 minutes.
 Add the candy eyes and sprinkles while the bars are still warm.
 Let the bars cool in the pan.

 Recipe Notes